Linuxfabrik/monitoring-plugins/check-plugins/infomaniak-swiss-backup-devices/README.rst

 * CRIT if ``--severity=crit`` and "Locked" is ``True``.
 * WARN if ``--severity=warn`` (default) and "Locked" is ``True``.
 * WARN or CRIT if a device / slot is above a given threshold.
+* WARN if a device is not used at all (0 bytes), which means that no backups are made and you waste money.

 Perfdata / Metrics